Athena-yousra/Modular-gripper/README.md

 cd modular-gripper
 ```

-Put every file from this repo directly inside that folder, then add your
+Put every file from this repo directly inside that folder
-`assets/` and `gripper/meshes/` folders as described above.

 ### 2. Create a virtual environment and install dependencies